-1 Introduction
+1. Introduction

 The life-cycle wage growth pattern has been widely studied in economic literature.
-Its well-documented hump-shape suggests that an individual's wage growth rate declines over their life-cycle (e.g., Low et al., 2010; Lagakos et al., 2018).
-Moreover, empirical evidence supports a positive correlation between an individual's wage growth and their level of human capital.
-These findings have important implications for the identification of low-pay employment across a workforce, both at a particular time point and with respect to changes in low-pay risk over time.
-First, the share of low-pay employment is skewed towards younger workers.
-Second, the qualification composition of those on low pay can be age-dependent with a larger fraction of qualified workers belonging to younger age groups.
-Third, the risk of staying on low pay over time declines more strongly for younger workers because they demonstrate rising productivity levels (Farber and Gibbons, 1996) and improve employer matches (Topel and Ward, 1992; Abowd et al., 1999) which is likely to accelerate wage growth rates.
-Our study explores empirical evidence pertaining to the last implication in particular.
+The welldocumented hump-shaped wage profile suggests that an individual's wage growth rate declines over their life-cycle (e.g. Low, Meghir, and Pistaferri 2010; Lagakos et al. 2018).
+Moreover, empirical evidence supports a positive correlation between an individual's wage growth and their human capital level.
+These findings have important implications for identifying low-paid employment across a workforce, both at a particular time point and for changes in low-pay risk over time.
+First, the share of low-paid employed is skewed towards younger workers.
+Second, the qualification composition of those on low pay can be age-dependent, with a larger fraction of qualified workers belonging to younger age groups.
+Third, the risk of staying on low pay declines over time more strongly for younger workers because they demonstrate rising productivity levels (Farber and Gibbons 1996) and improve employer matches (Topel and Ward 1992; Abowd, Kramarz, and Margolis 1999), which is likely to accelerate wage growth rates.
+While the first two aspects already have been discussed in the economic literature, we are the first to investigate changes in low-pay state dependence over time.

-Stewart and Swaffield (1999) noted that 'low pay has become an increasingly important policy issue' and that the 'extent of the persistence in low pay have important policy implications' [p.
+Stewart and Swaffield (1999) noted that 'low pay has become an increasingly important policy issue' and that the 'extent of the persistence in low pay has important policy implications' [p.
 23].
-From a policy-maker's perspective, understanding the transience of low-paid employment and identifying effective mechanisms for entry into higher-paid employment is crucial for efficiency in the labour market and improving social welfare.
-For example, if low-pay persistence is exceeded by the probability of entering higher-pay, then 'any job is better than none' and barriers that hinder job creation (e.g., a high level of minimum wage) should be lifted.
-Conversely, if "workers became trapped in low-paid jobs the implications would be potentially more serious" (Sloane and Theodossiou, 1996, p.
-657) and labour market policies like programs for skills development might be crucial to improve workers' potential to transit into higher pay jobs.
+From a policymaker's perspective, understanding the transience of low-paid employment and identifying effective mechanisms for entry into higher-paid employment is crucial for efficiency in the labour market and improving social welfare.
+For example, if the probability of entering higher pay exceeds low-pay persistence, then 'any job is better than none' and barriers that hinder job creation (e.g. a high minimum wage) should be lifted.
+Conversely, if 'workers became trapped in lowpaid jobs the implications would be potentially more serious' (Sloane and Theodossiou 1996, 657), and labour market policies like skill development programmes might be crucial in facilitating workers' transition into higher-paid jobs.